 While there is plenty to do and see in Insa-dong, I definitely suggest that you take the time to visit Shin Old Tea House, one of the best cafés in Seoul.
 Insadong is also the home to the rather well-known Poop cafe – you can drink your coffee in a mug shaped like a toilet.
 A must-do on any Seoul Itinerary!

 The area of Insa-dong is also home to several captivating museums such as Kyung-in Museum of Fine Art, the Beautiful Tea Museum and the quirky Alive Museum.

 3. Bukchon Hanok Village

-Bukchon Hanok Village is a traditional Korean village located near other iconic attractions such as Gyeongbokgung Palace, Changdeokgung Palace and Jongmyo Shrine.
+Bukchon Hanok Village is a traditional Korean village near iconic attractions such as Gyeongbokgung Palace, Changdeokgung Palace, and Jongmyo Shrine.

 The village is full of traditional Korean houses called ‘hanoks’.
 Today, many of these ‘hanoks’ operate as cultural centres, restaurants and tea houses.

 A visit to Bukchon Hanok Village Seoul offers guests an authentic cultural experience that simply cannot be compared to anything else.
 There is no admission fee to visit the village, which makes a visit to Buckchon not only incredibly special but also free.

 4. Seoul Wall